 I’m not sure I can come; should I submit a proposal anyway?
 Please only submit if you believe there is a strong likelihood that you will be able to come if accepted.
 Each year, many fine proposals are turned down due to space constraints, so please do not submit without a serious intention of attending.
 And if you have to opt out for any reason, please tell us ahead of time.
 It’s only polite.

 Can I submit multiple abstracts?
-Yes, you can!
+Yes, you can.
 You will, of course, only be able to present one paper at the conference, but if you have a number of paper ideas in mind, you’re welcome to submit more than one proposal in order to increase the chance of our finding you a panel with a good thematic fit.

 Is there a fee to register for the conference?
 No, there are no fees to present at or attend the conference, which is free and open to the public.
 All we ask is that you honor your commitment to participate and contribute to the heady atmosphere.

 I have difficulty with mobility/hearing/vision/speech, or another disability; can I still participate?
 Yes, absolutely.
 MEHAT is committed to providing an accessible forum for all its presenters and participants.
-If you have a disability that needs accommodation, please don’t hesitate to contact us at email@example.com and we’ll do our best to make it possible.
+If you have a disability that needs accommodation, please don’t hesitate to contact us at firstname.lastname@example.org and we’ll do our best to make it work.

 What kind of presentation should I prepare?
 The sort of presentation we’re eager to hear is one that presents your own research and contextualizes it in terms of other recent scholarship in your field.
 Papers that draw comparisons between different periods and cultural contexts and that draw on insights from multiple disciplines are particularly welcome.
 Your proposal, if accepted, will be grouped on a panel with other scholars working on similar themes.
-You’ll be asked to share a copy of the paper with you panel’s discussant and with your co-panelists; the deadline for the paper itself will be in mid-April.
-The presentation itself will offer a concise summary of your paper, and it should be of a scope that can be easily communicated and absorbed in the span of 20 minutes, which is the length of most presentations.
+You’ll be asked to share a copy of the paper with your panel’s discussant and with your co-panelists; the deadline for the paper itself will be in mid-April.
+The presentation itself will offer a concise summary of your paper, and it should be of a scope that can be easily communicated and absorbed in the span of 15 minutes, which is the length of most presentations.